Nek5000/NekDoc/source/problem_setup/BCs.rst

      \boldsymbol{\underline \tau} \cdot {\bf \hat e_n} &= 0

 Where :math:`{\bf \hat e_n}` is the unit vector normal to the boundary face and :math:`p_a` is set in the :ref:`user file <sec:userbc>`.
-The ``userbc`` subroutine is not called for this boundary condition type.

 Outlet - Normal, ``ON``
 ```````````````````````